clojurust/clojurust/README.md

 ## Licence
-This Source Code Form is subject to the terms of the Mozilla Public License, v.
-2.0.
+This Source Code Form is subject to the terms of the MIT License.

-If a copy of the MPL was not distributed within this file, You can obtain one at http://mozilla.org/MPL/2.0/.
+If a copy of the MIT was not distributed within this file, You can obtain one at https://choosealicense.com/licenses/mit.

+    MIT License

-    Copyright (c) 2020 Ivan Pierre, kilroySoft, <Ivan Pierre, ivan@kilroysoft.ch>, under MPL 2.0.
+    Copyright (c) 2021 kilroySoft, Ivan Pierre <ivan@kilroysoft.ch>

 ### Persistent data structures licence
 This Source Code Form is subject to the terms of the Mozilla Public License, v.
 2.0.